AaryanVerma17/UdyamSaarthi-AI/README.md

 Promising opportunity with lower confidence
 ```

-Instead of hiding uncertainty, the platform communicates it.
+Instead of hiding uncertainty, the system communicates it.

 ---